-On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Wark it was a motion of the Honorable Mr. Farrier seconded by the Honorable Mr. Wand,
+On motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Wark,

-Ordered, That the said amendments be taken into consideration by the House tomorrow.
+Ordered, That the said amendments be taken into consideration by the House to-MOLLOW.

-Then, on motion of the Honorable Mr. Campbell, seconded by the Honorable Mr Wark,
+Then, on motion of the Honorable Mr. Campbell, seconded by the Honorable Mr. Wark,